RIOT-OS/riot-course/slides/02-getting-started/getting-started.md

 ---

-## Practice: build for a specific hardware
+## Exercise: build for a specific hardware

 - Use the ST B-L072Z-LRWAN1 board